35 Years of Impact!

 Representatives from twenty congregations attended the meeting.
 They discovered that many served the same people with similar financial requests and that each church had their own clothing closet.
 Because meeting benevolence needs is always challenging, everyone agreed that trying out a broader church-wide solution made sense.
 Not only would cooperation free up local church space and staff resources, it offered the potential to better manage requests for assistance from people who took advantage of the system; those who were going from church to church seeking help for the same “light bill.”

-Those attending agreed to form a lay organization that would have a central food pantry, clothes closet, furniture and household inventory, and would provide prescription and past due utilities assistance.
-ACTS would also serve as a clearing house for information about other support resources and would make referrals to other social service agencies as needed.
+Those attending agreed to form a lay organization that would include a central food pantry, clothes closet, furniture and household inventory, and would provide prescription and past due utilities assistance.
+ACTS would also serve as a clearing house for information about other support resources and would make referrals to social service agencies as needed.
 These founding churches agreed to pay a proportionate monthly fee for overhead and to provide the volunteer manpower.

 Events moved rapidly.
 Committees selected the name AREA CHURCHES TOGETHER SERVING (ACTS) and decided how the organization would operate.
 Bylaws and policies were established, volunteers recruited, and donations made based on congregation size.
 A centrally located building at 407 Hayne Avenue was leased to provide 2,100 square feet of space to make Pat Bisschop’s idea come alive.
 On August 4, 1986, less than five months after the initial meeting, ACTS was dedicated to the Glory of God and focused on serving His needy children in Aiken County.